The public relations mantra of the 2010s?

 Whether it’s a viral video, hilarious meme, or informative article, when it comes to public relations, content is always the main focus.

-Got a flashy banner on NY Times or Huffington Post?
+Even when we can’t pay, we’ve learned to ignore them.
+Got a flashy banner on a Forbes or Huffington Post?
 Most millennials won’t even notice it’s there.
 Such is the nature of our ability to tune out all the thousands of ads we’re bombarded with online and off every single day.

 Twitter is one of the most frequently used content marketing tools online.
 Businesses use this social media platform to communicate with potential and existing customers by sharing sales, deals, blog posts related to their services, and entertaining tweets.